chaos-polymtl/lethe/CONTRIBUTING.md

 Lethe is an open source software, and we try to follow the deal.II mentality of having it developed in an accessible environment.
-Consequently, all scientific developments made within Lethe are accessible to everyone even as they are currently being written.
-Anybody that wishes to use and contribute to a feature is welcome to do so.
+Consequently, all scientific developments made within Lethe are available to everyone even as they are currently being written.
+Anybody that wishes to use and contribute to a feature is welcomed to do so.

 This document aims at establishing guidelines for contributions within Lethe.